lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/host-and-deploy/linux-apache.md

 ## <a name="additional-apache-suggestions"></a>Sugestões adicionais do Apache

-### <a name="restart-apps-with-shared-framework-updates"></a>Reiniciar aplicativos com atualizações de estrutura compartilhadas
+### <a name="restart-apps-with-shared-framework-updates"></a>Reiniciar aplicativos com atualizações de framework compartilhadas

-Depois de atualizar a estrutura compartilhada no servidor, reinicie o ASP.NET Core aplicativos hospedados pelo servidor.
+Depois de atualizar a estrutura compartilhada no servidor, reinicie os aplicativos ASP.NET Core hospedados pelo servidor.

 ### <a name="additional-headers"></a>Cabeçalhos adicionais